-- (5) CDG Transition CreditCommunity Credit - (a) CDG Large Offsite Projects will receive a CDG Community Credit (\$/kWh) as part of their Value Stack Calculation Bill Credit for 25 years from their in-service date.
+- (5) CDG Transition CreditCommunity Credit - (a) Any Large Offsite Projects, other than projects with Fuel Cell Electric Generating Equipment, will receive a CDG Community Credit (\$/kWh) as part of their Value Stack Calculation Bill Credit for 25 years from their in-service date.

-- D. General Terms and Conditions (continued):Value of Distributed Energy Resources (VDER) (continued): - (b) Mass Market participants in CDG projects will be compensated under the Value Stack on the earlier of (1) the date the total capacity of NEM and CDG projects interconnected after January 1, 2018 reaches 94 megawatts; or (2) January 1, 2020.
-Until that time, Mass Market participants in CDG projects will receive a CDG Community Credit (\$/kWh) as part of their Value Stack Calculation Bill Credit for 25 years from their in-service date. - (c) The value of the CDG Community Credit is identified in Statement of Value Stack Credits.
+- D. General Terms and Conditions (continued):Value of Distributed Energy Resources (VDER) (continued): - (b) Mass Market participants in CDG projects receiving the Value Stack Calculation Bill Credit will receive an additional CDG Community Credit (\$/kWh) for 25 years from the project's in-service date. - (c) The value of the CDG Community Credit is identified in Statement of Value Stack Credits.